 The alignment of the community’s resources towards the common mission of improving recreation spaces for kids sparked a movement which to date has raised and invested close to $1,000,000 into the community, mobilizing 4,000+ volunteers to renovate 100+ community spaces and schools.
 The project, which began with mere college-student optimism, is currently in its sixth consecutive year, still mobilizing partners, raising hundreds-of-thousands of dollars, and putting thousands of volunteers into the community.
 Beyond new recreation infrastructure, the project has fundamentally changed the way that local citizens, government, and businesses connect with and view college student citizenship, catalyzing more opportunities for students to engage with previously unexplored neighborhoods and see Worcester as a home, rather than as a mere area code.
 Working for Worcester’s story goes to show that when seemingly unrelated groups in a community commit to a common mission and share resources, even a small group of wide-eyed college kids can spark a movement that effects visible, tangible change across an entire city.

-TO DATE, COLLEGE STUDENT LEADERS HAVE RAISED AND INVESTED $1,000,000 INTO THE COMMUNITY, MOBILIZED 4,000+ VOLUNTEERS TO RENOVATE 100+ COMMUNITY SPACES AND SCHOOLS.
+TO DATE, COLLEGE STUDENT LEADERS HAVE RAISED AND INVESTED OVER $1,000,000 INTO THE COMMUNITY, MOBILIZED 10,000+ VOLUNTEERS TO RENOVATE 100+ COMMUNITY SPACES AND SCHOOLS.